Ruger LCP .380 Review 2024: Ubiquitous 380 Pocket Pistol

 Ruger LCP Target

-You might come in with the expectation that the Ruger LCP, as a small pocket pistol, is really meant for bad breath distances where accuracy is secondary.
+You might expect that with such a small gun like the Ruger LCP, it’s really meant for bad-breath distances where accuracy is secondary.
 At distances inside seven yards, I can achieve pie-plate size groups with most types of ammunition by looking over the top of the slide, indexing the front sight to target, and pressing the trigger.
 Beyond that, you really have to make the best use of those narrow sights.
 The good news is that they will not cover up your targets, even relatively small bullseyes.

 The LCP is not a bullseye gun by any stretch, but when actively using the sights, I could regularly keep a six-inch group at ten yards while firing semi-rapidly.
 At twenty-five yards, it is not difficult to keep seven rounds on a torso target, although sight alignment and achieving a good trigger press becomes ever more important the further out you get.